Hellhound: Scandinavia

 In Norse mythology, Garmr or Garm (Old Norse for "rag") is a wolf or dog associated with both the Goddess Hel and Ragnarök and described as a blood-stained guardian of Hel's gate.

 Spain

 Catalonia

 In Catalan myth, Dip is an evil, black, hairy hound, an emissary of the Devil, who sucks people's blood.
 Like other figures associated with demons in Catalan myth, he is lame in one leg.
 Dip is pictured on the escutcheon of Pratdip.

 Galicia

 In Galicia, the Urco was a giant black hound that led the Santa Compaña, a version of the Wild Hunt.

+Canary Islands

+In the religious beliefs of the Guanche people of the Canary Islands, the Tibicenas were the canine offspring or attendants of the malevolent volcano deity Guayota.

 United Kingdom

 England

 The myth is common across Great Britain in the form of the "black dogs" of English folklore.
-The earliest written record of the "hellhound" is in the 11th and 12th Century Peterborough version of the Anglo-Saxon Chronicle, which speaks of a "wild hunt" through the forest between Peterborough and Stamford.
+The earliest written record of the "hellhound" is in the 11th- and 12th-century Peterborough version of the Anglo-Saxon Chronicle, which speaks of a "wild hunt" through the forest between Peterborough and Stamford.